sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0074.jpg
-Which usage can be added as a service account platform?
+Q : Which usage can be added as a service account platform?
+A : IISApplication Pools
 KerberosTokens
--IISApplication Pools
+IISApplication Pools
 PowerShell Libraries
 LooselyConnected Devices